tsunami416604/azure-docs.hu-hu/articles/automation/automation-onboard-solutions-from-automation-account.md

 ## <a name="sign-in-to-azure"></a>Bejelentkezés az Azure-ba

-Jelentkezzen be az Azure-ba a https://portal.azure.com címen.
+Jelentkezzen be az https://portal.azure.comAzure-ba a segítségével.

 ## <a name="enable-solutions"></a>Megoldások engedélyezése